wp-plugins/rublon/readme.txt

 After a successful installation, the plugin can be updated automatically in the "Plugins" section of the Administation Panel.

 == Changelog ==

+= 1.1.7 =
+* Fixed error when setting CAcert path in cURL in PHP 5.2.17
+* Confirmed compatibility with PHP version 5.2.17

 = 1.1.6 =
 * Improved error handling